nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 - [Pluto](https://github.com/FairwindsOps/pluto) A cli tool to help discover deprecated apiVersions in Kubernetes
 - [==dev.to: Detecting Kubernetes API Deprecations with pluto==](https://dev.to/fkurz/detecting-kubernetes-api-deprecations-with-pluto-3g2m) Utility to help users find deprecated Kubernetes API versions in their code repositories and their helm releases.

+## Konf Lightweight Kubeconfig Manager

+- [github.com/SimonTheLeg/konf-go](https://github.com/SimonTheLeg/konf-go) konf is a lightweight kubeconfig manager.
+With konf you can use different kubeconfigs at the same time.
+And because it does not need subshells, konf is blazing fast!

 ## Tweets